-- 1. The CalGEM, in a letter dated August 29, 2024, stated the Division's district office shall be contacted if any wells are damaged or uncovered during excavation or grading (Exhibit I). - 2.
-The California Department of Transportation ("Caltrans"), in a letter dated August 28, 2024, recommended that future surface parking be designed so that it does not face the street, that communal bike racks and/or lockers and short-term racks for guests are provided in the future, and that conflict zone striping be added where the existing westbound Class II bike lane will cross any new driveways.
+In a letter dated August 28, 2024, the California Department of Transportation ("Caltrans") recommended that future surface parking be designed so that it does not face the street, that communal bike racks and/or lockers and short-term racks for guests are provided in the future, and that conflict zone striping be added where the existing westbound Class II bike lane will cross any new driveways.
 Caltrans further recommended the Project limit construction traffic to off-peak travel periods and obtain a transportation permit from Caltrans if the use of oversized transport vehicles on State Highways is needed (Exhibit I).